 Data caps, app blocking, surveillance and other hot-button issues have made VPN use in Brazil soar in recent years.
 Today, we’ll take a dive into the issues challenging Brazilian Internet freedoms, plus educate you on how a VPN can restore access to the open web while boosting your privacy online.

 Brazil has historically had fairly good internet freedom, with a Constitution for the Internet being adopted in 2014 which supported net neutrality and laid out privacy and security rules regarding what information internet service providers could collect on their users.
 When bills were proposed which limited internet freedoms in response to cybercrime, a public backlash meant that the bills were quickly dropped.
-There were also bills brought in to limit practises by ISPs that were unfair to consumers, like hard data caps.
+There were also bills brought in to limit practices by ISPs that were unfair to consumers, like hard data caps.

 However, in the last few years there have been growing concerns about internet freedom in Brazil.
 The popular WhatsApp messaging service was blocked twice: once in 2015 and once in 2016 due to a government disagreement with app owner Facebook about handing over data related to cybercrimes.
 Since then, bills have been introduced in the parliament that aim to combat cybercrime but which also undermine internet freedoms for ordinary people.
-Further, there are laws about defamation and blasphemy which have been used to justify blocking certain content online, including blogs which expose political corruption or which are critical of the government.
+Further, there are laws about defamation and blasphemy which have been used to justify blocking certain content online, including bloggers who expose political corruption or which are critical of the government.